elliothimmelfarb/learn-plutus/haskell-and-crypto-mongoalia-2020/README.md

 - `undefined` will often crash production code at run time but it will often enable compiling
 - `undefined` is uncheckable.
 Does not behave or is not ueseful in the way other languages use `undefined` or `null`
 - `Maybe` forces you to always handle a `Nothing` case.
 You cannot proceed without checking for "null"

+### Memory Leaks

+- Haskell is garbage collected
+- By means of laziness, you can end up taking up more memory than you need.
+- With nested expressions you can end up hanging onto values and execution for longer than you might expect.